thiago670/make-singleton/README.md

 ## Requirements

-- Is necessary to run this project
+- To run this project, is necessary:
     - [**Java 8**](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html)

 ### Running in your machine:

-Running by command line on linux O.S
+Running thw following code by command line:
-    - java
+     ```java MakeSingleton```

 ## Contributing

-Requesitos para contribuir no projeto.

-- Feature branch and Git Pull Request
+Everyone can contribute, by feature branch and Pull Request.

-## for supporting

-mail-me:

 ## License